Runbooks were introduced in Octopus 2019.11

 To create a runbook, navigate to Project ➜ Operations ➜ Runbooks ➜ Add Runbook.

-For users familiar with Octopus prior to the introduction of runbooks, an obvious question may be how are runbooks different to a deployment process?
+For users familiar with Octopus prior to the introduction of Operations Runbooks, an obvious question may be how are runbooks different to a deployment process?
 They are similar in many ways: a runbook process is a series of steps, which can reference packages and variables.
 The key differences are:

 - No release needs to be created to execute a runbook.